linimary/Azure-Bliss-Hotel-server/README.md

 - Room Management: Admins can add new rooms, update existing room details, and deactivate rooms as needed.
 - Responsive UI: The frontend is built with React, providing a responsive and user-friendly experience across devices.
 ## Technologies Used
-- Spring Boot: Backend framework for developing Java-based applications.
+- Spring Boot
-- Spring Security: Provides authentication, authorization, and other security features for Spring applications.
+- Spring Security
-- MySQL: Relational database management system for storing and managing data.
+- MySQL
-- React: JavaScript library for building user interfaces.
+- React
-- Bootstrap: Frontend framework for creating responsive and mobile-first websites.
+- Bootstrap